ETFs vs. Mutual Funds: Which is Better for Your Retirement?

 ETF and mutual fund options continue to expand.
 Expect more targeted exposures, evolving fee structures, and tools that make building and monitoring a retirement allocation easier.
 Focus on costs, diversification, and process—then stay consistent.

 Whichever structure you prefer, a simple policy statement helps: write your target allocation, rebalancing cadence, and a brief list of “when I will make changes.”
-Keeping decisions rule-based lowers stress and supports better long-term behavior.
+Keeping decisions rule-based may lower stress and support better long-term behavior.
+If you’re five to ten years from retirement, having that written plan can make it easier to stay calm when headlines are noisy.

 Bottom line